World War II by country: El Salvador

 From 1931 to 1944, El Salvador was ruled by the military dictator Maximiliano Hernández Martínez, an admirer of Hitler and Mussolini.
 Despite his personal admiration, Hernández Martínez declared war on both Japan (8 December 1941) and Germany (12 December 1941) shortly after the attack on Pearl Harbor due to El Salvador's strong economic ties with the United States.
 He removed Germans from the government and interned Japanese, German, and Italian nationals.
 The Second World War made Salvadorans weary of their dictatorship, and a general national strike in 1944 forced Hernández Martínez to resign and flee to Guatemala.
 Postwar, he was later killed in Honduras by a vengeful Salvadoran citizen.

 José Castellanos Contreras was a Salvadoran army colonel and diplomat who, while working as El Salvador's Consul General for Geneva during World War II, and together with a Jewish-Hungarian businessman named György Mandl, helped save up to 40,000 Jews and Central Europeans from Nazi persecution by providing them with false papers of Salvadoran nationality.

-Jose Gustavo Guerrero was a Salvadoran judge who challenged the Nazis during Hitler's invasion on Europe.
+José Gustavo Guerrero was a Salvadoran judge who challenged the Nazis during Hitler's invasion on Europe.
 The distinguished Salvadoran jurist lived in Europe for many years in his career as a diplomat and as presiding judge of the Permanent Court of International Justice, based in The Hague, Netherlands.

 In 1937, during the rise of Nazism in Europe, Doctor Guerrero took over as president, until he was forced to leave in 1940 by the Nazis.
 Precisely after the fall of the Netherlands, on May 17, 1940, the Nazis tried to take the Peace Palace of the Permanent Court of International in The Hague, but there they met the Salvadoran, the only judge who stayed with a group of Dutch officers.
 When a German general approached, the Presiding Judge told him: "The Court and its staff are inviolable.
 Only on my body can they enter the palace."
-For this and others before courage in defense of Universal Law, Dr. Guerrero was twice nominated for the Nobel Peace Prize.
+For this and others before courage in defense of Universal Law, Guerrero was twice nominated for the Nobel Peace Prize.

-Once established in Geneva, Dr. Guerrero was visited by the Consul General of El Salvador in Switzerland, Colonel José Castellanos Contreras, who had fled from Germany, where he served as Consul until El Salvador broke relations with the Hitler regime.
+Once established in Geneva, Guerrero was visited by the Consul General of El Salvador in Switzerland, Colonel José Castellanos Contreras, who had fled from Germany, where he served as Consul until El Salvador broke relations with the Hitler regime.

-Colonel Castellanos had already granted several visas to people of Jewish origin who were persecuted by the Nazis.
-However, now that it was part of a larger project: the handing over of false documents of Salvadoran nationality to people of Jewish origin Castellanos then consulted Dr. Guerrero, who immediately agreed to that plan that saved the lives of thousands of Jews.
-According to the investigations, Dr. Guerrero would have contributed to writing the text of the document that was then given to them to save their lives.
+Castellanos had already granted several visas to people of Jewish origin who were persecuted by the Nazis.
+However, now that it was part of a larger project: the handing over of false documents of Salvadoran nationality to people of Jewish origin.
+Castellanos then consulted Guerrero, who immediately agreed to the plan that saved the lives of thousands of Jews.
+According to the investigations, Guerrero would have contributed to writing the text of the document that was then given to them to save their lives.